JelleKUL/jellekul.github.io/publications/voxel-editor.md

 > 2014
 > Partial 3D models
 > Uses local extrema to find corresponding symmetry points and aligns the partial mesh

+[Partial and Approximate Symmetry Detection for 3D Geometry]
+> 2006
+> a new algorithm that processes geometric models and efficiently discovers and extracts a compact representation of their Euclidean symmetries.

 [SymmetryNet](https://github.com/GodZarathustra/SymmetryNet)
 > 2020